Twentysix26/Red-Docs/red/red_install_raspbian.md

 Let's start by creating a bot application and retrieving the token.
 Log in [here](https://discordapp.com/developers/applications/me) with your Discord account.
-And make a new application.
+Then make a new application.
 Once you made your application, make a bot account from your new application page.
-Keep the page open.
-Since you will need it later.
+Keep the page open since you will need it later.

 #### Cloning Red
-Next we clone Red.
-And lets move into the folder.
+The next thing we will be doing is cloning Red.

 ```
 git clone -b develop --single-branch https://github.com/Twentysix26/Red-DiscordBot.git red-discordbot